 The prisoner's dilemma8) is a classic example of a non-cooperative game in game theory, used to illustrate the conflicts that can arise from rational self-interest.
-It is a two-player game that models a situation in which two individuals are accused of a crime and are held in separate cells, unable to https://dokuwiki.3dd.de/ Printed on 2025/04/29 22:30 communicate with each other.
+It is a two-player game that models a situation in which two individuals are accused of a crime and are held in separate cells, unable to communicate with each other.